ovimihai98/Online-website-resume/README.md

 - Adding domain resume.ovidevproject.cloud to CloudFront
 - Creating a certificate with AWS ACM
 - Created an A record in my Route53 hosted zone to point to the cloudfront distribution.

+## Backend

+Scope for this part is to create the backend for the site and a functionality: to display on the frontend how many people have accessed the site and store that number in a DynamoDB database.

+- Created DynamoDB with a new table to store the views variable
+- Created a Lambda function to use as API
+-